-- 63. Plaintiff incorporates by reference each and every allegation contained in the preceding paragraphs as if set forth fully herein. - 64.
-Defendants have failed to provide Mr. Mohamed with a meaningful opportunity to challenge his inclusion on the No Fly List either prior or subsequent to his placement, depriving him of his liberty interest in (1) being able to return to the United States, (2) traveling by air like other American citizens, and (3) being free from false governmental stigmatization as a terrorist. - 65.
-By failing to provide Mr. Mohamed with a constitutionally sufficient legal mechanism for challenging his inclusion on the No Fly List, Defendants have deprived Mr. Mohamed of his constitutionally protected liberty interests without due process of law.
+68. Plaintiff incorporates by reference each and every allegation contained in the preceding paragraphs as if set forth fully herein.

+69. Defendants have failed to provide Mr. Mohamed with a meaningful opportunity to challenge his inclusion on the No Fly List either prior or subsequent to his placement, depriving him of his liberty interest in (1) being able to return to the United States, (2) traveling by air like other American citizens, and (3) being free from false governmental stigmatization as a terrorist.

+70. By failing to provide Mr. Mohamed with a constitutionally sufficient legal mechanism for challenging his inclusion on the No Fly List, Defendants have deprived Mr. Mohamed of his constitutionally protected liberty interests without due process of law.
+As a result, Mohamed has endured substantial damage to his reputation, to his ability to visit family and friend, to move about the country and world, and has been unable to complete a religious pilgrimage to Mecca.